 The year 2020 saw the biggest workforce transformation in living memory.
-Canadian government leaders made drastic moves to keep "business" going and employees safe during the pandemic.
+Government leaders made drastic moves to keep "business" going and employees safe during the pandemic.
 That included sending swaths of people to work from home and doubling down on technology solutions to keep them productive.

-of Canadian public service leaders agree their organization’s employees just faced the largest and fastest human behavioural change in history due to COVID-19.
+of public service respondents agree their organisation’s employees just faced the largest and fastest human behavioural change in history due to COVID-19.

-of Canadian public service organizations invested in digital collaboration tools to support their remote workforce during COVID-19.
+of public service organisations invested in digital collaboration tools to support their remote workforce during COVID-19.

-Post-pandemic, the model of returning to work will be transformed.
-Rather, employers and employees are moving into a new future, one where work can be done from anywhere.
+Post-pandemic, no one is going "back to work" as they remember it.
+Rather, employers and employees – in the private and public sectors – are moving into a new future, one where work can be done from anywhere.